 A 50-amp RV plug is a 4-pronged plug.
 Each prong corresponds with one of four wires that run through the power cord.

 Each prong is associated with one of four wires that run through the power cord.
-Two of the prongs carry 120V AC power, each with 50 amps of power.
-(So, combined it’s like a 100-amp connection, though it would never be referred to as such.)
-The other two of the four prongs of a 50-amp RV plug include one neutral wire and one ground wire.
+Two prongs carry 120V AC electricity (each capable of up to 50-amps of current… so, combined it’s like a 100-amp connection, though it would never be referred to as such).
+The other two of the four prongs are a neutral wire and a ground wire.

 This is a campground power pedestal.
 The receptacle for the 50-amp power plug is on the far left.